 If you are among the estimated one in four Americans with a criminal record, you might have a tough time in your job search.
 Surveys show that a majority of employers – a whopping 92%, according to one survey – perform criminal background checks when hiring, at least for certain positions.
 If a prospective employer learns that you have an arrest or conviction record, you might find it difficult to compete, especially in today’s tight job market.

 There are some legal protections for job seekers with criminal records.
 Federal and state laws place some limits on how employers can use these records in making job decisions.
-However, Alaska is one of the small number of states that has not legislated in this area (although it does provide guidelines for employers on asking about arrests and convictions, as explained below).
+However, Alaska is one of the small number of states that has not legislated in this area.

 Federal Laws that Protect Job Seekers With a Criminal Record

 There are two federal laws that afford some rights to applicants with criminal records.
 The Fair Credit Reporting Act (FCRA) addresses the problem of inaccurate background checks.
 Criminal background checks may include errors, such as misclassification of crimes, multiple listings of the same offense, information on convictions that have been expunged, incomplete information (for example, failing to report that the person was exonerated of a crime or that charges were dropped), and even records that belong to another person with the same name.

 The FCRA imposes obligations both on employers who request criminal background checks and on the firms that provide them.
 Employers must do all of the following:

 - Get the applicant’s consent, in writing, before running a check.